-You can also connect via a list of countries and even select specific servers which is a nice touch.
+You can also connect via a list of countries and even select specific servers to one of their 5,700+ VPN servers.
 Speciality servers have their own section including P2P, Double-Hop VPN, Dedicated IP and Onion over VPN options.
 You can also neatly set your Favourites for quick connection.

 Behind the scenes, NordVPN will protect you from some malware, phishing and other risks if you wish and there’s a handful of other basic options for you to tinker around with.

 The app works well for unblocking services such as Netflix, BBC iPlayer, iFollow and more.
 Plus there’s a 30-day money back guarantee letting you test the app risk-free.